 Hot bread should not be put in a sealed container until it cools because the steam will cause dampness, which in turn can cause mold to grow more quickly.
-A little air is not a concern - hence why bread boxes usually have air holes - but too much air will cause bread to dry out.
+A little air is not a concern—hence why bread boxes usually have air holes—but too much air will cause bread to dry out.

-There are several options for storing breads, and what you choose will more than likely depend more on storing convenience rather than overall style.
+There are several options for storing bread, and what you choose will more than likely depend more on storing convenience rather than overall style.
 That said, a stylish kitchen does start with getting rid of the clutter, so find a bread storage option that works for you while keeping your kitchen area looking and feeling free of encumbrances.
-I'll also provide a reason or two, as to why places so many think are ideal for bread and buns are not really such a great idea.
+We'll also provide a reason or two, as to why places so many think are ideal for bread and buns are not really such a great idea.

 Storing Bread on the Counter

-I agree that keeping bagged bread right on the counter or table is super convenient, but it can make the whole kitchen look messy and can also cause counter congestion.
+We agree that keeping bagged bread right on the counter or table is super convenient, but it can make the whole kitchen look messy and can also cause counter congestion.
 When your counter is cluttered with anything from decor items to everyday food, it doesn't exactly inspire cooking or baking.

 In fact, it can stifle creativity because it takes too long to clear the mess before you can create a new and more rewarding one.
-That being said, when it comes to bread boxes, most are counter units, though occasionally I see an undercabinet model on the market.
+That being said, when it comes to bread boxes, most are counter units, though occasionally we see an undercabinet model on the market.
 When storing on the counter is a must, pick a spot away from your main workspace.

 Contrary to public opinion, storing bread on top of the refrigerator is not recommended either.
 Refrigerator tops are usually very warm.
 This could either cause your bread to dry out more rapidly or cause condensation in the bag, which will start the decaying process.
 The same holds true with portable dishwasher tops where steam is often present.
 Use this type of storage only for the short-term or as an absolute last resort.